Download Time Calculator

 Used by: File Systems (Windows, Mac, Consoles).

-Download managers and storage tools report bytes.
-An uppercase "B" denotes bytes.
+Download managers and storage drives show size in bytes.
+An uppercase "B" stands for bytes.

 The Conversion Rule